Receive periodic news and updates relating to SpringerOpen.

 Why publish your article in Psychology of Well-Being: Theory, Research and Practice?

 Psychology of Well-Being: Theory, Research and Practice's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Speed of publication

 Psychology of Well-Being: Theory, Research and Practice offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Psychology of Well-Being: Theory, Research and Practice and SpringerOpen.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Psychology of Well-Being: Theory, Research and Practice and SpringerOpen.

 Online publication in Psychology of Well-Being: Theory, Research and Practice gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example to relevant databases and papers).

 Articles published in Psychology of Well-Being: Theory, Research and Practice are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Psychology of Well-Being: Theory, Research and Practice's pages and on the SpringerOpen homepage.